 A Work from the Home policy is an agreement between an employer and employee to grant the employee the privilege of working from home.
 It should clearly specify the work timings, deliverables and clear procedures.
 Though there are no laws regarding these, having a clear and definitive policy will be helpful.
 It must include the procedure through which an employee can apply for the privilege of working from home and mention in detail who is eligible for sure privileges.

-Ready to Use 1800+ HR Docs, email templates, Job Description, Salary Calculator
+Ready to Use Largest Collection HR Docs, Email Templates, Job Description, Salary Calculator

 4. Grievance Policy

 In India, as per section 9C of the Industrial Disputes Act, 1947 every employer employing at l east 20 workmen, is required to set up a Grievance Redressal Committee.
 Grievance regarding job harassment, sexual misconduct, unfair decisions and more should be heard and should have the policy to resolve the same.
 Meanwhile, HR policies such as the grievance policy are extremely important for the growth and proper functioning of an organisation.